naveenr414/judging/README.md

 ## Printing System
 * Create a file submission system for printing
 * Do we want it to automatically print?

+## Security
+* One can enter a faulty Problem Name by not selecting from the list, and then shellcode from there
+* One can enter a faulty filename and then shellcode from there
+* Some type of password hacking, AKA Hash
+* Prevent Users from accessing other files

 # How to use
 * To add problems, go to Answers/problemList.txt, make sure there's a newline after the last problem